jibblesskibbles87/btp-admin-guide-samples/sample-setups/modules/sap-btp-environment/cloudfoundry/README.md

-# SAP BTP - Cloud Foundry Environment Setup
+# SAP BTP - Cloud Foundry Runtime Setup

-This module encapsulates the creation of a Cloud Foundry environment in a subaccount on SAP BTP.
+This module encapsulates the creation of a Cloud Foundry runtime in a subaccount on SAP BTP.

 ## Requirements